+STAFF RECOMMENDATION Staff recommends approval of this petition.
+Plan Consistency The petition is inconsistent with the Scaleybark Transit Station Area Plan (2008) recommendation for residential uses up to five dwelling units per acre (DUA) on most of the site and residential uses up to 12 DUA on the rest of the site.
+Rationale for Recommendation The site is within a 1⁄2-mile walk to the Scaleybark Station.
+The TOD-NC district may be applied to parcels within a 1-mile walking distance of an existing rapid transit station or within a 1-mile walking distance of an adopted Metropolitan Transit Commission (MTC) alignment station location.
 The TOD-NC zoning district maintains the high level of design standards associated with the TOD-UC zoning district, but TOD-NC is more appropriate for this site due to its surrounding context of more moderately intense uses, as compared to the high intensity of uses along South Boulevard and Old Pineville Road, just east of the site.
 The use of conventional TOD-NC zoning applies standards and regulations to create the desired form and intensity of transit supportive development, and a conditional rezoning is not necessary.
-TOD standards include requirements for appropriate streetscape treatment, building setbacks, street-facing building walls, entrances, and screening.
-The approval of this petition will revise the adopted future land use as specified by the Scaleybark Transit Station Area Plan (2008), from single family residential uses to transit oriented development for the site.
+TOD standards include requirements for appropriate streetscape treatment, building setbacks, street-facing building walls, entrances, and screening. spe res e approval of this petition will revise the adopted future land use as ecified by the Scaleybark Transit Station Area Plan (2008), from idential uses up to five and 12 DUA to transit oriented development the site.